Barjas al-Hadid: Education, military and political career

+Tribal leadership

-Sheikh Barjas Shaher Sayel Al-Hadid - (born in 1936), known as Barjas Al Hadid, is Sheikh of the Jordanian Al-Hadid tribe and member of the Parliament of Jordan.
-As well as being leader of the 30,000-member Balqa Governorate-based Al-Hadid tribe, Barjas Al-Hadid was formerly a member of the Royal Jordanian Air Force.
-As Sheikh, Al-Hadid's duties have included mediating in disputes, including blood feuds, which arise between Jordanian tribe and clan members, within whose families tribal law still exists.
+As leader of the 30,000-member Balqa Governorate-based Al-Hadid tribe, Al-Hadid's duties have included mediating in disputes, including blood feuds, which arise between Jordanian tribe and clan members, within whose families tribal law still exists.
 Significant numbers of the Al-Hadid tribe are also found in Syria; where they come under the name Hadidi, (estimated to be around half a million 500,000 - one of the largest tribes within Syria; and in Iraq they number around 400,000) the Sheikh has been dispatched in the past to Saudi Arabia, Iraq and Yemen in order to mediate.